-According to a new study, extinction rates have slowed down across many plant and animal groups.
+According to a new study, extinction rates across many plant and animal groups have slowed down.

 ‘We show that extinction rates are not getting faster towards the present, as many people claim, but instead peaked many decades ago,’ said Wiens.

-Author's summary: Extinction rates have slowed down in many species groups.
+Authors summary: Extinction rates slowed down in many species.